mate-academy/jv-program-common-mistakes/java-core/oop/oop.md

 ```
 #### Ignoring access modifiers for you class and class members
 Remember that if you don't use any access modifiers that will apply the default one.
 Do we always want
-to have all elements with default access modifiers.
+to have all elements with default access modifiers?
 Remind yourself about encapsulation principle and
 when private or public should be used.